JuliaDynamics/ConcurrentSim.jl/docs/source/api/1_SimJulia.rst

 ~~~~~~~~~~~

 ============================  =======================================
-:class:`AbstractEnvironment`  Base type for an environment.
+:class:`AbstractEnvironment`  Parent type for an environment.
 :class:`Environment`          Execution environment for a simulation.
 ============================  =======================================